 Post-Trib, Pre-Wrath Rapture

-Summary: The dominant belief about the timing of Jesus’ return for the church (the “rapture”) is that it will happen before the great tribulation occurs and is imminent.
-This article examines scriptural evidence that it will happen before God’s wrath but after the great tribulation.
+Many people believe Jesus’ return for the church will happen before the great tribulation occurs and is imminent; that is the pre-tribulation rapture perspective.
+This article examines scriptural evidence that it will happen before God’s wrath, but after the great tribulation.

-The disciples asked Jesus about the sign of his coming and of the end of the age (Mt 24:3).
+The disciples asked Jesus about the sign of his coming and of the end of the age (Matt.
+24:3 NIV84).
 He spoke to them – and by extension to all who believe on him – using the word “you” repeatedly, which indicates his followers will experience what he described.
 Let’s consider some of his statements from the Gospel of Matthew.

-First, he described what his followers will experience during a period he defined as the beginning of birth pains, suggesting increasing severity and frequency (Mt 24:8, described in 24:4-8):
+First, he described what his followers will experience during a period he defined as the beginning of birth pains, suggesting increasing severity and frequency (Matt.
+24:8, described in 24:4-8):

 After he defined the events of the beginning of birth pains, he described what his followers will experience during the next period.
-(Notice the word, “Then,” in verse 9) He called the next period the time of great distress (“great tribulation,” KJV), unequaled from the beginning of the world (24:21, described in 24:9-28).
+(Notice verse 9 begins with the word, “Then”) He called the next period the time of great distress (“great tribulation,” KJV), unequaled from the beginning of the world (24:21, described in 24:9-28).
 He said during this period his followers will experience the following:

-- You will be handed over to be persecuted and put to death, hated by all nations (v 9)
+- persecution and death, hated by all nations (v 9);

-- You will see the “abomination that causes desolation” in the holy place (v 15)
+- the “abomination that causes desolation” in the holy place (v 15);

-- Don’t believe it when someone tells you the Christ is somewhere on earth (v 23, 26)
+- people claiming the Christ is somewhere on earth (v 23, 26).

 His use of the word, “you,” in these descriptions is strong evidence his followers will be on earth during the beginning of birth pains and the time of great distress.
 Notice that God cuts that time of distress short for the sake of the elect, clearly indicating the elect are on the earth and experiencing the severe distress (24:22).